KawfeyShop/Portfolio/README.md

-# Portfolio
-Portfolio of Logan Coffey
+# Portfolio of Logan Coffey
 This portfolio is slightly unconventional.
 I want it to be a place that stores a vast majority of my knowledge.
 Because of this, I will be adding notes and various skills that I've learned.
 I will add projects as I finish them.
 Essentially, I want this portfolio to act as a place of reference of my knowledge that is trackable (i.e. when I learn certain skills), and to act as a traditional portfolio with my projects.
 Additionally, I want it to track my story.

 ## The Story: